tlswg/tls13-spec/draft-ietf-tls-tls13.md

            } body;
        } Handshake;

-The handshake protocol messages are presented below in the order they MUST be sent; sending handshake messages in an unexpected order results in a fatal error.
+The TLS Handshake Protocol messages are presented below in the order they MUST be sent; sending handshake messages in an unexpected order results in a fatal error.
 Unneeded handshake messages can be omitted, however.